 What is the most expensive .ai domain ever sold?

-Bot.ai cleared $1,200,000 on Sedo in February 2026, the first publicly reported seven-figure .ai sale on record.
+Bot.ai cleared $1,200,000 on Sedo in early 2026, the first publicly reported seven-figure .ai sale on record.
 It beat the previous .ai record by roughly 60% in the span of five months.
 As .ai registrations crossed 1 million earlier this year, that ceiling is now set higher than most observers expected.
 Our popular domain extensions tracker covers the .ai growth curve in more detail.

 Are domain prices going up in 2026?